Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

 In this sample, a Visual Studio Code dev container is used as the developer sandbox to leverage a local K3D cluster, initialize Azure resources and install a baseline set of Azure IoT Operations' components.

-The objective of this repository is to illustrate how to setup observability to be able to locally vizualize health of the cluster and AIO components.
+The objective is to illustrate how to setup observability to be able to locally vizualize health of the cluster and Azure IoT Operations' components.
+This repository is particularly useful for those interested in edge-based visualization.
+More details about the setup can be found [here](./docs/observability-setup.md).

+If you’re looking for a default observability setup and wish to analyze observability data using Azure Monitor, follow [this documentation](https://learn.microsoft.com/en-us/azure/iot-operations/monitor/howto-configure-observability).

 > [!WARNING]
 Azure IoT Operations is still in Preview.
 Any parts of sample could stop working as the product evolves towards General Availability.